 You should get help quickly if you are charged under California Penal Code Section 25850: Carrying a Loaded Firearm.
 The team at the Simmrin Law Group is standing by to help you.
-Call us at (310) 997-4688, or complete our online contact form to learn more.
+Complete our online contact form to learn more.

 Our criminal defense lawyers in Los Angeles can provide you with a FREE initial case evaluation now.